AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 - [!DNL Live Search] [popover widget](storefront-popover.md) is the box that opens under the search field that contains the search results.
 - [Product Listing Page widget](plp-styling.md) (PLP) provides a searchable product listing page with facets and synonym support.
 The widget is installed and enabled in Live Search 4.0.0+.
-- Search adapter is the precursor to the PLP widget and is installed with Live Search < 4.0.0.
-The search adapter sends search queries to the Live Search GraphQL API.
-Product IDs returned in that response are used to get the rest of the information about the products that is required to render the search results page listing.
-The search adapter renders search result pages more slowly than the Product Listing Page widget due to the time required to retrieve product data from the Commerce database.
-While it is recommended that you upgrade to use the PLP widget, there might be cases where you need the functionality of the search adapter.
-In these cases, you can [disable the PLP widget](plp-styling.md#disabling-the-plp-widget).
+- (**Deprecated**) Search adapter was the precursor to the PLP widget and was installed with Live Search < 4.0.0.
+If you are using a version of Live Search earlier than 4.0.0, Commerce recommends you upgrade to receive the benefits of the PLP widget features and future improvements.

 ## [!DNL Live Search] workspace